workerman/mqtt

 callback onClose()

-Triggered when the connection is closed, either by the client or the server.
+Triggered when the connection is closed, regardless of whether it was closed by the client or the server.